Last Revised: 18 June 2014. Replaces 1 June 2013 version in its entirety.

 2.1.1 The Service features free individual Subscription Plans as well as fee-based (paid) individual, business, and enterprise Subscription Plans that allow You to access Licensed Content for Use in Your Published Media.
 Some paid Subscription Plans also include a Trial period.

 2.1.2 You may not be asked to provide a credit card number with certain free Subscription Plan options.
-However, if You subscribe to a paid Subscription Plan You will be required to provide a credit card and the corresponding Subscription Plan fee will be charged to Your credit card immediately upon sign-up.
+However, if You subscribe to a paid Individual or Business Plan Subscription Plan You will be required to provide a credit card and the corresponding Subscription Plan fee will be charged to Your credit card immediately upon sign-up.
 Thereafter the Subscription Plan fee will be charged to your credit card in advance on a recurring monthly or annual basis, as applicable.

 2.1.3 Once paid, Subscription Plan fees are non-refundable.
 In the event Your credit card cannot be charged when Your Subscription Plan payment is due, We may attempt to notify You.
 If You do not respond to provide Us with updated credit card information and pay the applicable Subscription Plan fees in a timely manner, We reserve the right to suspend Your access to the Service.